JuanAAlonso/Laboratorio-3/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://github.com/JuanAAlonso/Laboratorio-3/blob/main/Tortuga.JPG)

-* Con Linux se lanzó 2 terminales.
+* Para esto, con Linux se lanzaron 2 terminales.
 En la primera terminal se escribio el comando `roscore` para iniciar el modo maestro mientras que en la segunda terminal se escribió `rosrun turtlesim turtlesim node`.

   ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://github.com/JuanAAlonso/Laboratorio-3/blob/main/Terminales.JPG)